Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-lists-and-dictionaries.md

 In this example:
 - The outer list has five elements
 - The inner lists each have three elements
-    - Inner lists don't need to be the same length as each other

 It may help to add white-space to read this data structure more clearly.
 This is the same list of lists.